hyosung11/Launch-School/journal.md

 16:47 Back from Dr. Riotto where he reset my wrists and worked on my right hamstring.

 16:55 Listened to *A Mind for Numbers* chapter 7 on Audible in the car.

+## 20210731 통요일

+05:56 Meditating before soccer this morning.
+We shall see how my right hamstring does this morning.

+09:39 Feeling okay after a bath after soccer.
+My hamstring was better than it's been.
+All is well.
+Ready to study.

+09:51 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex > Easy 3 > 9.
+Clean up the words
+   * [x] 2.
+Anki cards from JS100 - JavaScript Basics > Conditionals
+   * [x] 3.
+Anki cards from JS100 - JavaScript Basics > Functions 1 > 1-5
+   * [x] 4.
+Read *Mastery* final chapter
+   * [x] 5.
+Read *Learn Like a Pro* chapter

+2. What will you do today?
+   * [ ] 1.
+Anki cards from JS100 - JavaScript Basics > Functions 1 > 6-11
+   * [ ] 2.
+Anki cards from JS100 - JavaScript Basics > Variable Scope
+   * [ ] 3.
+Read *Learn Like a Pro* chapter
+   * [ ] 4.
+Read *The Pragmatic Programmer* chapter
+   * [ ] 5.
+Listen to *A Mind for Numbers* chapter on Audible

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I have poison ivy over different parts of my body and it itches and feels irritating to my skin.